-Since 1970 there has been a reduction in total NO_x emissions of 48%, however this decrease in emissions has not been constant (Figure 2.12).
-Up to 1984 the NO_x emission profile was relatively flat with small peaks in 1973 and 1979, also seen for CO2, which were due largely to the cold winters in those years.
+Since 1970 there has been a reduction in total NO_x emissions of 49%, however this decrease in emissions has not been constant (Figure 2.12).
+Up to 1984 the NO_x emission profile was relatively flat with small peaks in 1973 and 1979, also seen for CO_2 , which were due largely to the cold winters in those years.
 However, from 1984, emissions rose markedly as a result of the growth in road traffic reaching a peak in 1989 (Figure 2.12).
-Since then, total emissions have declined by 45% as a result of a 52% reduction from power stations and 59% decrease from road transport.
+Since then, total emissions have declined by 46% as a result of a 49% reduction from power stations and 61% decrease from road transport.
+The National Emissions Ceilings Directive target for 2010 is also shown.

 The spatially disaggregated UK emission inventory of NO_x emissions, based on a 1x1 km grid, is shown in Figure 2.13.
-Data files are also available from the NAEI internet site (http://www.naei.org.uk).
+Data files are also available from the NAEI internet site (www.naei.org.uk).
 A large fraction (the order of 30%) of the total NO_x emission is concentrated in approximately 50 grid squares, which contain point sources.
 Conurbations and city centres show high emissions resulting from large volumes of road transport, residential and commercial combustion.
 Major route-ways (e.g. motorways and primary routes) are also clearly defined on the map.
 A combination of high national shipping emissions and relatively few large ports results in significant localised emissions from shipping in port areas.